moritztng/hacker-league/README.md

 https://github.com/user-attachments/assets/e8a15f8f-6383-4ccb-a74a-a1911f3507eb
 # Hacker League
 ## Install
 Currently only debian based distros with x86_64.
 On other platforms you have to build it from source.
+Please help me build it on other platforms.
 If you have an external GPU, make sure the drivers are installed
 ```bash
 sudo apt install curl && curl -sL https://raw.githubusercontent.com/moritztng/hacker-league/main/install.sh | BINARIES="game" bash
 cd hacker-league